Ithaca Public Schools

 Ithaca Public Schools serves as the K-12 education district for the communities of Ithaca, Sumner, North Star and the surrounding townships in Michigan, United States.
 Most of the district is located in the center of Gratiot County, Michigan.
 There are three schools within the district.
 All three schools receive accreditation from North Central Accreditation.
 The superintendent of schools is Steven Netzley.

 All three schools offer extracurricular activities in the forms of athletics, art, and education.
-Their nickname is the Yellow Jackets.
+Their nickname is the Yellow Jackets as reflected by their logo and school colors.

 Buildings

 The school is made up of six buildings.